dragonwasrobot/dragonwasrobot.github.io/_posts/2015-11-07-an-introduction-to-pascal-s-triangle-and-the-binomial-coefficient.md

 [guards](https://en.wikipedia.org/wiki/Guard_(computer_science)).

-Having formalized the binomial coefficient and defined a function computing it, `binomial_coefficient`, we are ready to conclude this blog post.
+Having formalized the binomial coefficient and defined a function computing it, `binomialCoefficient`, we are ready to conclude this blog post.

 ### 5. Conclusion